Providing an Edge for Polysleep on Shopify Plus

 Jeremiah Curvers, CEO, and Deborah Nasica-Labouze, COO, Polysleep

-To celebrate Polysleep’s rebranding as an innovative technology company with diff and our partnership at IRCE, I thought it would be a good idea to introduce diff blog readers to Polysleep’s team.
+To celebrate Polysleep’s rebranding as an innovative technology company with Diff, I thought it would be a good idea to introduce diff blog readers to Polysleep’s team.
 I jumped on a call with Deborah Nasica-Labouze, COO, and Jeremiah, CEO, to talk about the latest enhancements for Polysleep’s desktop and mobile website for selling online: context, user experience, 3d modeling and much more.
 Here’s what they had to say:

 Q - What were some of the challenges you faced by selling online in the competitive mattress marketplace?